46bit/46b.it/content/posts/2017-03-01-coldfusion-insecure-escape-spaces.md

 ---
-title: 'Securing legacy ColdFusion or: <br>Why Escape Spaces?'
+title: 'Securing legacy ColdFusion or: <br>Why escape spaces against XSS?'
 tags: Hacking
 ---
 I'm in my Masters year at the moment, which means I have a lot fewer classes but a lot higher expectations in assignments.
 I'm also undertaking an MEng project (I'll write about this sometime.)
 So I have a lot more unreserved time but a bit more work to do.
 I've been filling one day a week doing security and maintainance work on old ColdFusion web applications.